 <branch>is directly ahead of the current branch, so there is no fork in the history, the merge resolves as a so-called fast-forward merge.
 In this case, the current branch is simply updated ("fast-forwarded") to point at

 <branch>without generating a separate merge commit.

-- While possible, it is strongly discouraged to run this if you have uncommitted local changes (since in that case aborting the merge can fail to recover the pre-merge state and loose your local changes).
+- While possible, it is strongly discouraged to run this if you have uncommitted local changes (since in that case aborting the merge can fail to recover the pre-merge state).

 Reapply changes of each commit of the current branch since its history diverged from